 - They were used to dig and burrow into tunnels to seek out prey.

 - They’re food driven and intelligent, which allows for easy training, but are prone to becoming overweight.

-- Potty training and excessive barking are common issues with this breed.
+- Potty training dachshunds and excessive barking are common issues.